Recover Lost Wages, Property Damages, and Medical Fees.

 San Bernardino Accident Statistics

 When you live in a place like San Bernardino County, keep in mind that even if you’ve been driving the roads your entire life and are intimately familiar with them, the same may not be true of those around you.
-Around the holidays California, and San Bernardino County in particular, see a dramatic increase in out-of-town drivers.
-These visitors may have no idea about local driving patterns, dangerous roads, or ongoing construction projects which can put everyone on the road at risk.
+Around the holidays, California and San Bernardino County in particular see a dramatic increase in out-of-town drivers.
+These visitors may have no idea about local driving patterns, dangerous roads, or ongoing construction projects, which can put everyone on the road at risk.

 In 2019, 16,123 people were either injured or killed in vehicle collisions in San Bernardino County, which is a 6% increase from the previous year, and up a total of 35% since 2010.
 Pedestrians and cyclists accounted for 5% of all road fatalities in 2019.
 With 710 casualties, pedestrian injuries and deaths reached their highest level since 2009.
 Pedestrian injuries and deaths have increased by 11% in the last year and 49% between 2010 and 2019.
 On the other hand, injuries and death rates among bicyclists are down 18% from the previous year to 256 in 2019.

-Dangerous Roads in San Bernardino County
+Dangerous Roads In San Bernardino County

-Crossing the Cajon Pass
+Crossing The Cajon Pass

-The Cajon Pass is a narrow mountain pass in San Bernardino County located in southern California, rising 1,186 meters (3,891 feet) above sea level.
+The Cajon Pass is a narrow mountain pass in San Bernardino County, located in southern California, rising 1,186 meters (3,891 feet) above sea level.
 On the way up, the road is completely paved.
 Route 138 in California is the official term (SR 138).
 Cajon Junction to Crestline is separated by the 31.70km (19.7 miles) long pass road.
 The Native Americans who resided in the area had been using the pass for a very long time.
 Cajon is a Spanish word for a box or a draw.

-The Dangerous Reputation of the Cajon Pass
+The Dangerous Reputation Of The Cajon Pass

 In California, trucks can only go 55 mph, whereas cars can go up to 70 mph in designated areas.
 This disparity in posted speed limits can pose a major threat to unsuspecting motorists.
 High winds, turbulence, and fog are common in the area.
 From foggy mornings with limited visibility to sunny afternoons causing eyes to squint, the oscillating weather over the mountain pass can be unpredictable.